 Felted wool dryer balls are an easy to make, non-toxic alternative to fabric softener and dryer sheets.
-Throw 4-6 of these in the dryer with your laundry and you will never go back to dryer sheets again.
+Throw 4-6 of these in the dryer with your laundry along with a few drops of your favorite essential oil (I am partial to Purification, an essential Oil blend from Young Living) and you will never go back to dryer sheets again.
 In today’s blog post I am going to show you how to make wool dryer balls.

 Why Make Wool Dryer Balls?